 Soviet Union’s Mighty N-1 Rocket

-The former Soviet Union’s N-1 rocket is an enormous booster intended to launch Soviet cosmonauts to our only satellite, the moon, during the Space Race with the United States.
+The former Soviet Union’s N-1 rocket is an enormous booster intended to launch Soviet cosmonauts to the moon, our only satellite, during the Space Race with the United States.

 The past Soviet Union did have other massive rockets in its space launch inventory.
 Like the enormous D-1E and D-1 modifications of the Proton used for the 1968 lunar probe missions and the 1971 Salyut 1 space station launch.
 Neither came near to the N-1’s towering size.